Hybrid art

 Regenerative Reliquary by Amy Karle, 2016 is a hybrid art / bioart sculpture of a 3D bioprinted hand sculpture installed in a bioreactor with stem cells.
 Exhibited at Ars Electronica under Hybrid Art, BioArt, and AI.

-Hybrid art is a contemporary art movement in which artists work with frontier areas of science and emerging technologies.
-Artists work with fields such as biology, robotics, physical sciences, experimental interface technologies (such as speech, gesture, face recognition), artificial intelligence, and information visualization.
-They address the research in many ways such as undertaking new research agendas, visualizing results in new ways, or critiquing the social implications of the research.
-The worldwide community has developed new kinds of art festivals, information sources, organizations, and university programs to explore these new arts.
+Hybrid Art is an innovative and interdisciplinary form of artistic expression that combines multiple mediums, techniques, technologies, and conceptual approaches.
+This contemporary art movement emerged from the convergence of traditional artistic methods with new technologies, digital innovations, and cross-cultural influences, challenging conventional boundaries between distinct art forms.
+By integrating various artistic disciplines such as painting, photography, sculpture, digital media, performance, sound, and interactive technologies, hybrid art creates complex, multilayered works that reflect our increasingly interconnected and technologically mediated world.
+Many Hybrid Art projects also integrate diverse fields of research such as biology, IT, data science, and robotics.

-Overview/ history of the term
+Evolution of the term

-Many artists are responding to the central role scientific and technological research plays in contemporary culture.
+More and more hybrid artists are responding to the central role scientific and technological research plays in contemporary culture.
 They are going beyond merely using technological tools and gadgets (e.g. computers) in their work to engage deeply with the processes of research.
 They are creating revolutionary art at the frontiers of scientific research.
 They see art as an independent zone of research that pursues areas of science and research ignored by mainstream academic disciplines.
 They are developing technologies that would be rejected by the marketplace but are nonetheless culturally critical.
 They are pursuing inquiries that are seen as too controversial, too wacky, too improbable, too speculative for regular science and technology.
 Their theoretical orientation ranges from celebration of human curiosity to critique of science's arrogance.
 They enter into the processes in research at all stages: setting research agendas, development of research processes, visualization, interpretations of findings, and education of the public.

 It shares a common origin with computer and internet art, but reaches out to cover many new disciplines.
 Ars Electronica, which is considered one of leading world organizations concerned with experimental arts, decided at some point before 2010 to create a new category to encompass these kinds of art.
 Every year they host an international competition for artists working in these experimental fields.
 They decided to use the name 'Hybrid Art'.
 The worldwide community of artists, theorists, and journalists interested in this artform are increasingly using this term.

 Many new support systems have evolved to nurture, show, and interpret this kind of art.
 New educational programs have been developed.